Lights out … then water running and TV turned on

 — Nancy in Connecticut

 Thanks for your story, Nancy.
 For centuries 3am has been known as “the witching hour,” a time when paranormal forces are said to be strongest.
 We’ve received several stories about TVs and other small electronic devices inexplicably turning on and off.
 Find similar stories in the DreamWatch Archives, Phantom smells, sounds, lights.

-Paranormal activity of phantom smells, lights, talking, and toys.
+Paranormal activity: phantom smells, lights, talking, toys

 I often feel that I am “sensitive” because I feel and have seen various things throughout my life that compel me to believe so.
 I see shadow people, can sense paranormal activity inside and outside my home.

 More recently, things I’ve had occur have begun reoccurring: